ArchDawn725/TulsaCollab-Portfolio/README.md

 -Easy-to-follow logic for newer programmers

-This ensures all contributors—including beginners—can safely build on top of the codebase.
+*This ensures all contributors—including beginners—can safely build on top of the codebase.*

 # **🗂️ Key Scripts to Review**

-(Filenames will be mapped once uploaded, but here are the responsibilities.)

 ### *Core*